 Nevada Department of Employment, Training and Rehabilitation

-(DETR)
+Employment Security Division

+Workforce Innovation Support Services

 Workforce Innovation and Opportunity Act (WIOA)

 State Compliance Policy (SCP)

 Policy Number: 5.4

-Originating Office: DETR; Workforce Investment Support Services (WISS)
+Originating Office: Department of Employment, Training and Rehabilitation (DETR); Workforce Innovation Support Services (WISS)

 Subject: Record Retention

-Issued: NEW; replacing WIA State Compliance Policy 5.4, Approved GWDB Executive Committee, 09-20-17; Ratified GWDB, 10-19-2017
+Approved: revising WIA State Compliance Policy 5.4, Approved GWDB Executive Committee, 09-20-17; Ratified GWDB, 10-19-2017; Ratified Governor’s Workforce Development Board (GWDB) Executive Committee May 14, 2025;

-Purpose: To provide guidance with the Workforce Innovation and Opportunity Act (WIOA) requirements in record retention.
+Purpose: To provide guidance on the requirements and procedures for the retention of records relating to WIOA contract funds.

-State Imposed Requirements: This directive may contain some state-imposed requirements.
-These requirements are printed in bold, italic type.
+State Imposed Requirements: This directive contains some state-imposed requirements.
+These requirements are printed in bold, italicized type.

 Authorities/References: Workforce Innovation and Opportunity Act (P.L.
-113-128), 2 CFR § 200; 29 CFR §38.4; TEGL 39-11; Nevada Administrative Code (NAC) 239.155, 239.711, 239.722, Nevada Revised Statutes (NRS) 239.080; State Administrative Manual (SAM) 0402.
+113-128), 2 CFR § 200; 29 CFR §§ 38.41-38.45; TEGL 39-11; Nevada Administrative Code (NAC) 239; Nevada Revised Statutes (NRS) 239.080; State Administrative Manual (SAM) 0402; Nevada SCPs

 ACTION REQUIRED: Upon issuance bring this guidance to the attention of all WIOA service providers, Local Workforce Development Board (LWDB) members and any other parties concerned.
 Any LWDB’s policies, procedures, and or contracts affected by this guidance are required to be updated accordingly.

-Background: Recipient and sub-recipients of Workforce Innovation and Opportunity Act (WIOA) funds are required to keep records that are sufficient to prepare required reports and to trace funds to a level of expenditure adequate to ensure that the funds have not been spent unlawfully.
-Additionally records must be maintained/stored in such a manner that will ensure confidentiality, preserve the integrity and admissibility as evidence in any audit, litigation or other proceeding.
-The burden of production and authenticity of the documents is on the custodian of the records.
+Background: Record retention requirements are established for each program by the funding source.
+This policy lays out the record retention schedule for WIOA records.
+Records to be retained include but are not limited to participant records, financial records, supporting documentation, and statistical records.

-Policy and Procedure:
+Policy and Procedure

 Records must be retained and stored in a manner which preserves their confidentiality, integrity and admissibility as evidence in any audit or other proceeding.
 The burden of production and authentication of the record shall be on the custodian of the record.

-Handling and Protection of Personally Identifiable Information: (PII) ()
+Handling and Protection of Personally Identifiable Information (PII): (TEGL 39-11)

 Federal law, OMB Guidance, and Departmental and Employment & Training Administration (ETA) polices require that PII and other sensitive information be protected.
 ETA has examined the ways its grantees, as stewards of Federal funds, handle PII and sensitive information and has determined that to ensure ETA compliance with Federal law and regulations, grantees must secure transmission of PII and sensitive data developed, obtained, or otherwise associated with ETA funded grants.

 Grantees must take the steps necessary to ensure the privacy of all PII obtained from participants and/or other individuals and to protect such information from unauthorized disclosure.
-Grantees must maintain such PII in accordance with the ETA standards for information security described in this and any updates to such standards provided to the grantee by ETA.
-Grantees who wish to obtain more information on data security should contact DETR/WISS or their Federal Project Officer (FPO).
+Grantees must maintain such PII in accordance with the ETA standards for information security described in TEGL 39-11 and any updates to such standards provided to the grantee by ETA.
+Grantees who wish to obtain more information on data security should contact DETR/WISS.

-Grantees further acknowledge that all PII data obtained through their ETA grant shall be stored in an area that is physically safe from access by unauthorized persons at all times and the data will be processed using grantee issued equipment, managed information technology (IT) services, and designated locations approved by ETA.
-Accessing, processing, and storing of ETA grant PII data on personally owned equipment, at off-site locations e.g., employee’s home, and non-grantee managed IT services, e.g., Yahoo mail, is strictly prohibited unless approved by ETA.
+Grantees acknowledge that all PII data obtained through their ETA grant shall be stored in an area that is physically safe from access by unauthorized persons at all times and the data will be processed using grantee issued equipment, managed information technology (IT) services, and designated locations approved by ETA.
+Accessing, processing, and storing of ETA grant PII data on personally owned equipment, at off-site locations e.g., employee’s home, and non-grantee managed IT services, e.g., personal email, is strictly prohibited unless approved by ETA.